Rajshekhar061/My_Portfolio/README.md

 If you find my work interesting:

 ⭐ Star my repositories
-🍴 Fork and experiment with projects
+🍴 Fork and explore projects
 🤝 Open to collaboration on AI / backend / SaaS ideas
 📄 License

-This profile content is licensed under the MIT License.
+This profile is licensed under the MIT License.

 ⭐ Thanks for visiting my profile — always building, always learning.